Jimmy-INL/ACOForTravellingSalesman/README.md

 ## Step by Step to Install:

-First of all, have pip and virtualenv installed.
+First of all, have Python 3.6, pip and virtualenv installed.

 1. Create a virtualenv for the project by prescribing Python 3.6:<br>
 ```virtualenv --python = python3.6 [environment name]```